High-performing organizations invest in strong onboarding plans for good reason.

 To communicate a large volume of action items effectively, you need to be organized.
 Ideally, you want to condense and relay your new hire’s to-dos in a format that’s easy to understand and act on.
 A simple checklist goes a long way in keeping new hires caught up with onboarding action items.
 You can group tasks by type — like paperwork, IT, and job-specific training — or by onboarding phases — like before the first day, on the first day, or during the first week.
 Using tools like Asana, you can customize new hire checklists to include fields like due dates, assignees, priority levels, and progress while also including relevant links and resources right within a task description.
 New hires can easily visualize how much needs to be done and when tasks need to be completed, giving them less of a reason to put things off to the very last minute.
 Plus, they get to enjoy the satisfaction of crossing something off a long checklist!

 Some onboarding tasks require detailed explanations that are hard to communicate effectively through text.
 Processes like working with a company’s technology stack and databases are easier to remember with visual guidance, especially when employees are working remotely.
 But you don’t want to create dependencies and siloes that draw out a new hire’s learning curve.
-With a visual step-by-step, HR teams and managers can supplement written instructions with images of application screens or browser actions.
+With a visual step-by-step guide, HR teams and managers can supplement written instructions with images of application screens or browser actions.
 HR managers can use tools like Scribe to automatically generate step-by-step SOP guides while a task is in progress.
 From there, recordings are converted into customizable documents that can be shared, updated, and stored forever.

 Company wikis or databases